Menen Liben Amede: Empress

-Following the death of Ras Kinfu, people fought for control of his lands in Gojjam.
+Following the death of Ras Kenfu, people fought for control of his lands in Gojjam.
 Eventually Menen gained the upper hand in the Battle of Chenti Ber (October, 1839), defeating and capturing Kinfu's relative Walda Tekle.
 Not long afterwards, she deposed Sahle Dengel on 29 August 1840 in favor of her husband Yohannes.
 However, Yohannes offended her son Ras Ali by favoring his rival Wube Haile Maryam, and Ras Ali restored Sahle Dengel in October 1841.

 Occupation of the imperial throne alternated between Yohannes and Sahle Dengel until Kassa of Qwara (the future Tewodros II) defeated Empress Menen in combat on 18 June 1847 near the northern shores of Lake Tana, capturing her and Yohannes.
 He then traded them to Ras Ali for the title of Dejazmach and the territories of the deceased Ras Kinfu in Gojjam.
 Another source states that when Kassa finally usurped the Imperial throne, Yohannes agreed to acquiesce to the change on the condition that the new Emperor guarantee that he would not ever be made to reunite with his much hated wife, Empress Mennen.